spences10/blog.scottspence.me/src/pages/2018/2018-12-31-travis-ci/index.md

 give it a name to reflect the issue number `dev/75/add-self-hosted-fonts` I'll make my changes locally then push to the `development` branch.

+Once I have merged these changes into the `development` branch then I can view them om the `.now.sh` url configured in my `package.json`

 My `travis.yml` looks like this: